paxdotdev/pax/lab-journal-zb.md

 ### on instance IDs, handlers, and control flow

 1. inline, compiler-generated literal ids will add to cartridge footprint
-2. handlers need to be able to look up element by ID (instance_registry)
+2. handlers need to be able to look up element by ID (node_registry)
 3. either: a.)
 IDs are inlined during compilation (e.g. by the mechanism used to join expressions + properties), or b.) generated at runtime
     1. Expression IDs have to be managed at compile-time, to solve vtable functionality within Rust constraints
-    2. instance_registry (instance) IDs should probably be managed at runtime, because:
+    2. node_registry (instance) IDs should probably be managed at runtime, because:
         1. literal inlining takes toll on footprint
         2. dynamic primitives like if/repeat, which may dynamically instantiate children with methods/handlers, _must_ do this at runtime